 The conversation did ultimately draw to a close, but it put a pall rest of the day.
 This morning, I spent some time reflecting on it, mostly with the fear that I could have handled it better: did I say the right thing?
 Was I forceful enough?
 Too forceful?
 Did I seem defensive?
 Did I handle the talking points clumsily?
 Was my discomfort visible, and if so, did that reflect poorly on veganism?

-And then, in the midst of this self-doubt, I read my friend Paul Shapiro’s recent interview on the Animal Charity Evaluators blog, which I’m linking to in today’s weekend reading roundup.
+And then, in the midst of this self-doubt, I read Paul Shapiro’s recent interview on the Animal Charity Evaluators blog, which I’m linking to in today’s weekend reading roundup.
 Paul has some wonderful things to say about the challenges of maintaining one’s equanimity as an activist, especially when debates do feel personal or hurtful.
 He articulates beautifully what it means to approach a difficult conversation without defensiveness, aggression, or resentment, but rather with the intention of acting as “a vessel to help animals.”
 He says,

 Sometimes criticisms seem unfair, unjustified, or even ill-motivated.
 All I can think about then is, “What’s best for animals?”
 It’s not best for animals for me to take criticism personally or return it.

 When asked how one develops a thick skin as an activist, he responds,

 The same way you literally get thicker skin; you coarsen it through practice.
 I try to have a “malice towards none and charity towards all” attitude . . .